Cruises Tom Bolmer has Participated in

 - R/V Roger Revelle

-- Chief Scientists: Alan Chave, Tony Rathburn, Randy Keller, Bob Stone, & Gene Yogodzinski.
+- Chief Scientists: Bob Stone, & Gene Yogodzinski.

 - R/V Knorr